Thai Food Made Easy | THAI SCOTCH EGG

 Tips:

--How to boil an egg for the Scotch egg.
-I boil the egg about 7-8 minutes then remove the hot water quickly and put the egg in the icy cold water.
-Gently remove the shell as soon as the egg is cool down.
+-How to boil an egg for the Scotch egg?
+I boiled the egg for about 7-8 minutes then remove the hot water quickly and put the egg in icy cold water.
+Gently remove the shell as soon as the egg is cooled down.

 -Check Thai Scotch Egg with Fresh plum sauce if you haven’t got a deep fat fryer.